 Over the last six years, one of Crossover’s areas of specialism within the AV industry has been providing first-class audio and audiovisual systems for boutique gyms, fitness facilities and spin studios.

-We’ve delivered sound, video and lighting systems in multiple sites for some of the UK’s most in-demand fitness venues such as Barry’s Bootcamp, Digme Fitness and Third Space.
-We’ve seen our systems pushed hard day-in day-out during intense fitness classes and tweaked our designs to provide rugged long term stability as well as immersive sound, vivid visuals and exciting lighting, all geared towards invigorating workouts and a tailor-made overall experience.
+We’ve delivered sound, visual and lighting systems for some of the UK’s most in-demand fitness venues such as Barry’s Bootcamp, Digme Fitness and Third Space.
+We’ve seen our AV systems pushed hard day-in day-out during intense fitness classes, often with up to 11 classes operating per day, and tweaked our designs to provide rugged long term stability as well as immersive sound, clear instructor vocals, rich visuals and energising, dynamic lighting.

 Top Tips: AV for Gyms, Fitness Facilities and Spin Studios